What do fiery oranges, sultry yellows, and candy-apple reds all have in common? New England in the fall.

 When you finish exploring, spend the night in Stowe.

 Where to Stay in Stowe, VT

-Mirror Lake is another popular destination in the area.
+Alternatively, you can go to Mirror Lake and walk the shoreline—another popular destination in the area.

 Another hike I highly recommend you do is Indian Head and Rainbow Falls.
 It’s an easy 11mi hike that will lead to a stunning fjord-type formation surrounded by fall colors!

 After your hike, grab a caffeine fix at Old Mountain Coffee Company in Keene, NY.

 P.S.
 They sell chocolate bars there, and I have never had better chocolate—grab one!

 Lake Placid, New York, is known for its access to the outdoors and, more notably, the winter Olympics—and it’s where you’ll stay for the night!

 When you get here, I recommend taking a walk in the downtown area.
 It is quaint, cute, and ADORABLE in the fall and has lake views everywhere.